Quick Facts About Trucks vs. SUVs

 - More family-friendly: We admit, you can find trucks that are every bit as luxurious and comfy as a high-end sedan.
 However, where trucks are ultimately engineered for work, SUVs, even body-on-frame SUVs, tend to be more sensitive to the requirements of families.
 This includes more conveniently located cupholders, USB data/charging ports, and child-seat LATCH systems.
 Another feature available on many SUVs is a rear-seat entertainment system.
 Not one pickup truck offers this option to help keep the kiddies entertained.

 - Better security: Sure, all it takes is a tire iron, a hammer, or a big rock to access the cargo area of an SUV, but breaking into an SUV is more involved and attention-grabbing than reaching over a truck’s cargo bed rail and snatching something.
-Moreover, an SUV with darkened rear windows or a cargo cover can pretty-well mask the cargo.
+Moreover, an SUV with darkened rear windows or a cargo cover can mask the cargo.

-- Second-row captain’s seats: Most 3-row SUVs at least offer the option of captain’s seats in the second row.
+- Second-row captain’s chairs: Most 3-row SUVs at least offer the option of captain’s seats in the second row.
 More comfortable than a bench seat, captain’s seats are a better place to spend a few hours, particularly if you are bouncing around off-road.
 No pickup truck offers second-row captain’s seats.

 Full-Size SUV Cons